Rok enjoying outdoor camping in Karakol’s Altyn Arashan Valley, Kyrgyzstan

 The assistant was already there, waiting to take the eagle approximately 700 meters away on a small hill.

-I didn’t know exactly what to expect, when Saltanat started to move slowly with an improvised prey that reminded on a live animal.
+I didn’t know what to expect as Saltanat slowly moved with an improvised prey resembling a live animal.
 The eagle first looked around, but after noticing the moving prey, it spread its wings and flew towards us.

 After a few tense seconds, the eagle lowered himself precisely and grabbed the prey with his beak, holding it until the owner approached.